ahma-hub/analysis/README.md

 ./run_dl_on_selected_bandwidth.sh  [directory where the lists are stored] [directory where the models are stored] [directory where the accumulated data is stored (precomputed in pretrained_models/ACC) ]
 ```

-To train and store pre-trained models for the MLP and CNN architecture using the reduced dataset, you can use
+To train and store pre-trained models for the MLP and CNN architecture using the reduced dataset (downloaded from zenodo), you can use
 the script ``run_dl_on_reduced_dataset.sh``:

 ```